ZhengJunCUGB/CUPRSI-Example/README.md

 # CUPRSI-Example
-This is examples for CUPRSI.
+These are examples for CUPRSI.